qlik-product-success/qseow-auto-log-collector/README.md

 # QSE on Windows Auto Log collector

-The `autoLogCollector.ps1` script can be used to automate the process of collecting logs from Qlik Sense Enterprise on Windows and uploading them to Qlik Support.
-This can be useful to streamline reoccurring (daily) log uploads for complex investigations.
+The `autoLogCollector.ps1` script can automate the process of collecting logs from Qlik Sense Enterprise on Windows and uploading them to Qlik Support.
+This can streamline recurring (daily) log uploads for complex investigations and ensure that new logs are provided to Qlik Support in a timely manner.

 The log collection is triggered in the same way as when it is run manually from [QMC > Log collector](https://help.qlik.com/en-US/sense-admin/Subsystems/DeployAdministerQSE/Content/Sense_DeployAdminister/QSEoW/Administer_QSEoW/Managing_QSEoW/log-collector.htm), through the Qlik Sense Repository service (QRS) on the node where the script is executed.
 The extracted log file ZIP archive is automatically uploaded to the Qlik Support file share path referred to in the related support case.

-This script enables scheduled log collection and automatic upload of Qlik Sense Enterprise logs to Qlik Support.
+By scheduling the script execution through Windows Task Scheduler new logs can be provided to Qlik support at a regular interval.
+Please agree with Qlik Support on the time period of running automatic log collection,

 ## Prerequisites to use this script

+### Server
 - Qlik Sense Enterprise on Windows must be installed.
 - Qlik Sense Repository service must be running at the time of script execution.
 - Powershell running as Administrator
+### Support Case
+- You have an open and active ticket with Qlik Support
+- Qlik support has advised that you use automatic log upload

 ## Command Arguments
 ```